Summary of the EUROlinkCAT Work package 4 protocol for submission for ethics approval

 Who are we?

 EUROlinkCAT is a project funded by the European Union Horizon 2020 research and innovation programme.
-It will last for five years (2017-2021) and will bring together different sources of information about the lives of children born with congenital anomalies (also known as birth defects).
+This project lasts five years (2017-2021) and brings together researchers from hospitals, public health institutions and universities throughout the European Union to look at the health and educational outcomes of children born with congenital anomalies.

 What is known and what is unknown?